Cleopatra Jones: Background

 However, the film is also deliberately funny, with one-liners and over-the-top villains.
 These were presumably the work of co-writer Sheldon Keller, a veteran TV comedy specialist whose numerous credits include The Dick Van Dyke Show and Caesar's Hour.

 Max Julien originally wrote the part of Jones for his then-girlfriend Vonetta McGee, but the part was eventually given to Dobson, a fashion model whose height inspired the film's tag line: "6 feet 2 inches of dynamite."
 Although blaxploitation films generally used sex to attract an audience, Cleopatra Jones was comparatively modest, containing no nudity or explicit sex.

-Just as her character Cleopatra Jones came from a poor, high-crime neighborhood, Dobson came from a working class background.
+Just as Jones came from a poor, high-crime neighborhood, Dobson came from a working-class background.
 She grew up in Baltimore's inner city; her mother owned a beauty salon and her father worked at a railroad station.
 After earning a degree from the Baltimore Institute of Art, Dobson moved to New York City to become a model.
 Her race proved an obstacle until she caught the attention of movie producers searching for a black heroine.

 Themes and interpretations

 Feminism and sexuality

 Cleopatra Jones has been analyzed by academics, particularly its attitudes towards race, sex and feminism.
 It is argued the film illustrates the film industry's progress toward gender equality.
 While Jones is both feminine and fashionable, at the same time she is talented in combat and driving, even more so than the men in the film.
 She is seen as a strong, assertive and combative woman who is able to both appeal to men and defeat them physically.
-On one hand, Jones competitively combats with Mommy's male henchmen but on the other, she maintains a loving relationship with Reuben.
+On one hand, Jones ably combats Mommy's male henchmen, but on the other, she maintains a loving relationship with Reuben.
 Cleopatra and Reuben's relationship can be considered a more progressive look at black male and black female relations at the time.
 Reuben is a strong black man who also cares for recovering kids at the B&S House.
 However he is also willing to fight as he comes to Jones' aid and they fight alongside one another.

 Although Jones' character and relationships are in keeping with feminist principles, the portrayal of Mommy is perceived as less groundbreaking.
 She is presented as a hypersexual lesbian; her character displays many negative traits, such as her constant lust and obsession with sex.
 Mommy exerts tyrannical control over her henchmen and physically and verbally abuses her young female attendants.